 Show your customers your return or cancellation policy when they make their purchase.
 When you give a refund, it has to include taxes too.
 You can process a refund up to 120 days from the day you accepted the payment.
 If you give a refund but don’t have enough funds in your Square account, we can recover the difference from you.

 By accepting Card transactions through the Payment Services, you agree to process returns of, and provide refunds and adjustments for, your goods or services through your Square Account in accordance with these Payment Terms and Network Rules.
 Network Rules require that you disclose your return or cancellation policy to customers at the time of purchase.
-The amount of the refund/adjustment must include any associated taxes required to be refunded and cannot exceed the amount shown as the total on the original sales data except by the exact amount required to reimburse the customer for postage that the customer paid to return merchandise.
+The amount of the refund/adjustment must include any associated taxes required to be refunded and cannot exceed the amount shown as the total on the original sales data.
 If your refund policy prohibits returns or is unsatisfactory to the customer, you may still receive a Chargeback relating to such sales.
 You can process a refund through your Square Account up to one hundred and twenty (120) days from the day you accepted the payment.
 If you use Square Online Store, you may not be able to process a partial refund.
-If your available Square Balance is insufficient to cover the refund, we may exercise any of our rights set forth in Section 2, including withdrawing up to the requested refund amount (the sale amount minus the initial transaction fee) from a payment instrument registered with your Square Account or any connected Square Account, including any Reserve, and crediting it back into your customer’s Card.
-The Fees are also refunded by Square, so the full purchase amount is always returned to your customer.
+If your available Square Balance is insufficient to cover the refund, we may exercise any of our rights set forth in Section 2, including withdrawing up to the requested refund amount from a payment instrument registered with your Square Account or any connected Square Account, including any Reserve, and crediting it back into your customer’s Card.
+When you process a refund, the Fees are not refunded by Square to you.
+The full purchase amount is always returned to your customer.
 Square has no obligation to accept any returns of any of your goods or services on your behalf.

 You agree that all transactions you process through Square are real sales and don’t break any laws.
 If your customer has a dispute with the sale, you will work directly with the customer to resolve the dispute.